Felix Avenue

 F.P.
 Felix Avenue (Abenida F.P.
 Felix), also called by its former name Imelda Avenue (Abenida Imelda), is a four-lane major road which connects Marcos Highway to Ortigas Avenue Extension.
 It is one of the busiest roads in Cainta, Rizal, Philippines.
-The road is named after Francisco P. Felix, a former mayor of Cainta, served from 1935 until he died in 1980.
+The road is named after Francisco P. Felix, the longest-serving Mayor of Cainta from 1927 to 1941 and from 1945 until his death in 1980.
 It also serves as a boundary of Cainta and Pasig.
-Felix Avenue was highly accessible by jeepneys, taxis, UV express, tricycles, and private vehicles.
+It highly accessible by jeepneys, taxis, UV Express, tricycles, and private vehicles.

+Previously a tertiary national road, it was upgraded in 2025 to a secondary national road and reassigned as a component of National Route 601 (N601) of the Philippine highway network.

+Proposed integration with C-6 Road

-This avenue is also on a proposal to become one of the service road segments of Circumferential Road 6, it will be later called "Lower C-6" connecting with Gil Fernando Avenue in Marikina, until the endpoint of "Lower C-6" in Batasan-San Mateo road which junction Commonwealth Avenue (segment of R-7 Road) in Quezon City.
+This avenue is also on a proposal to become one of the service road segments of Circumferential Road 6, it will be later called "Lower C-6" connecting with Gil Fernando Avenue in Marikina, it intersects with Batasan–San Mateo Road, then intersects Commonwealth Avenue (segment of R-7 Road) in Quezon City until the very end point of "Lower C-6" at the corner between Lias Road and MacArthur Highway in Marilao, Bulacan.
 Meanwhile, the Southeast Metro Manila Expressway (SEMME) also known as Skyway Stage 4 or C-6 Expressway will be called "Upper C-6".
+And both upper and lower segments will intersect the North Luzon Expressway (NLEX) along Lias Road in arilao.